ITingHung/Explainable-Artificial-Intelligence-XAI-/README.md

     counter_t += Counter(false_t[i].value_counts().to_dict())
 ```

-Top 10 features that mislead the prediction result:
+Below is the Top 10 features which mislead the prediction result:

 Rank | Feature
 :---:|:------------: